 Robert Thorson was born in 1951 as the second of seven children in a Scandinavian-American immigrant family – hence the nickname “Thor.”
 In sequence, he lived in Wisconsin, Illinois, North Dakota, and Minnesota before graduating from college in 1973 and leaving immediately for Alaska to train as an exploration geologist.
 After earning an MS degree in 1975 from the University of Alaska, he worked as a full-time geologist for the U.S. Geological Survey until 1979.
 During employment with the USGS in Seattle, he earned a PhD from the University of Washington in 1979.
 Next he held assistant professorships at the University of Wisconsin and University of Alaska.
 During this interval, he also contracted with various international, national, state, and local agencies, and consulted for organizations ranging from the National Geographic Society to the Japanese Ministry of Culture.

-In 1984, he moved to New England with a young family to become a professor of geology.
-Prior to joining the faculty at the University of Connecticut in 1984, he professed in both Alaska and Wisconsin.
+In 1984, he moved to New England with his wife and young family to join the faculty of the University of Connecticut in the Department of Geology & Geophysics.
 During the 1990s, he held visiting faculty appointments in the History Department at Yale University (1990), the Geography Department at Dartmouth College (1992), the Departamento de Obras Civiles (Civil Engineering) at the Universidad Tecnica de Federico Santa Maria, in Valparaiso, Chile (1999), where he was a senior Fulbright Scholar.
-His most recent visiting appointment was with the American Studies program at Harvard University in 2012-2013.
+His most recent visiting appointment was with the American Studies program at Harvard University (2012-2013).

 Photo: Rusted implements dug up during the restoration of Henry D. Thoreau’s birthplace on Virginia Road.
 We are all conglomerates of specific items in our past, whether physical artifacts or psychological memories.